Kotlin/dataframe/docs/StardustDocs/topics/gradleReference.md

     }
 }
 ```
-## Schema definition for SQL table or result of an SQL query
+## Schema Definitions from SQL Databases

-To generate schema for existing SQL table,
+To generate a schema for an existing SQL table,
-you need to define a few parameters to establish JDBC connection:
+you need to define a few parameters to establish a JDBC connection:
-URL (passing to `data` field), username and password.
+URL (passing to `data` field), username, and password.

-Also, the `tableName` parameter should be specified.
+Also, the `tableName` parameter should be specified to convert the data from the table with that name to the dataframe.

 ```kotlin
 dataframes {